 The key to any assessment is preparation.
 Candidates who prepare will have a much higher success of scoring highly as if you have practised your exam technique.
 Below we have given some guidance on how to start preparing for this exam, including useful links for further information.
 Information about other aspects of the application process such as the interview can be found on our O&G ST1 Interview Format page.
 We have also developed an O&G ST1 Interview Question Bank to help you prepare in more detail.

-There is some general information about the MSRA exam that is important for you to be aware of at the beginning of your revision and preparation.
+There is some general information about the MSRA exam that is important to do at the beginning of your revision and preparation:

 How does O&G use the MSRA exam during the application process?

 - The MSRA is used for shortlisting and 25% of the overall selection score.

-- The highest scoring applicants in the MSRA will bypass the interview and get an automatic offer.
+- The highest scoring applicants in the MSRA (75 applicants) will bypass the interview and get an automatic offer.

 - The pass mark for bypassing is not readily available and can vary each year.

 - The lowest scoring applications in the MSRA will not proceed further in the selection process.

 - Those that pass the MSRA but do not reach the bypass score will be invited to an online interview.
 There the scores from the MSRA and interview and combined to decide who is offered a place on the specialty training programme.

 Where is the exam held?

 Do you have to pay for the exam?

 There is no charge for the exam, however there may be travel and/or accommodation costs for you, which will not be reimbursed.

 Which specialties have to sit the exam?